RenardiAdryan/IOT-for-Conveyor-Prototype/README.md

 1. Syncronized Address in firebase
     Example : "Conveyor/C3/Nilai" -> "Conveyor/C2/Nilai"

-# For Further information you can read on report "akhir-conveyor"
+## For Further information you can read on a report "akhir-conveyor"
   - Only in indonesia language